(click on missile

 by Battery A, 217th Field Artillery Missile Battalion 40th Artillery Group

-The following 2-part video with narration depicts the Redstone trainer demonstration conducted on December 17, 1959 at the Redstone Division, Department of Materiel, United States Army Artillery and Missile School, Fort Sill, Oklahoma.
+The following 2-part HD video in 16:9 aspect ratio with narration depicts the Redstone trainer demonstration conducted on December 17 and 18, 1959 at the Redstone Division, Department of Materiel, United States Army Artillery and Missile School, Fort Sill, Oklahoma.

-The following 4-part video with narration depicts the Redstone Block I trainer missile operation conducted by Battery A, 217th Field Artillery Missile Battalion, 40th Artillery Group on March 10, 1959 at Kuhberg Hill, located 5 kilometers outside Bad Kreuznach, Germany.
+The following 4-part HD video in 16:9 aspect ratio with narration, edited from the original film full size 4:3 aspect ratio, depicts the Redstone Block I trainer missile operation conducted by Battery A, 217th Field Artillery Missile Battalion, 40th Artillery Group on March 10, 1959 at Kuhberg ("Cow Mountain"), located 5 kilometers outside Bad Kreuznach, Germany.

-The following 4-part video with narration depicts the Redstone Block II trainer missile operation conducted by Battery A, 2nd Missile Battalion, 333rd Artillery, 46th Artillery Group in October 1960 near Neckarsulm, Germany.
+The following 4-part HD video in original film full size 4:3 aspect ratio with narration depicts the Redstone Block II trainer missile operation conducted by Battery A, 2nd Missile Battalion, 333rd Artillery, 46th Artillery Group on October 14, 1960 near Neckarsulm, Germany.

 The following 4-part video, taken from the US Army's popular television show of the late 1950's, "The Big Picture", covers the events surrounding the launch of the USA's first satellite in orbit on January 31, 1958, Explorer 1 launched aboard a modified Redstone missile designated Jupiter-C.

-The following 2 videos show scenes from Ron Smith's return to Bad Kreuznach, Germany in August 2009, 50 years after being stationed at Des Gouttes Kaserne in the city of Bad Kreuznach as a member of Battery A, 40th Artillery Group Redstone.
+The following 2-part video shows scenes from Ron Smith's return to Bad Kreuznach, Germany in August 2009, 50 years after being stationed at Des Gouttes Kaserne in the city of Bad Kreuznach as a member of Battery A, 40th Artillery Group Redstone.

 16